-Collective Bargaining - With adoption of the County's collective bargaining ordinance in November 2022, the Human Resources Department will need additional employees to adequately support the County in this area.
-Human Resources will pair with other county agencies to successfully implement collective bargaining in support of county employees.
+Collective Bargaining - With adoption of the County's collective bargaining ordinance in November 2022, the HR department will need additional employees to adequately support the County in this area.
+HR will pair with other county agencies to successfully implement collective bargaining in support of county employees.

-A. Creation of New Human Resources Programs - Equal Employment Opportunity Programs and Human Resources Administrative Services were created to finalize the Human Resources office reorganization that began with shifting positions across functional areas in FY22.
+A. Creation of New HR Programs - The new programs - Equal Employment Opportunity (EEO) Programs and HR Administrative Services - were created to finalize the HR office reorganization that began with shifting positions across functional areas in FY22.
 This reorganization was completed to align office functions and more clearly reflect the work completed across the department.
-The department's 36 positions previously held in 5 programs were reorganized to create the two new programs.
+The department's 36 positions previously held in 5 programs were reorganized to create the 2 new programs.
 Equal Employment Opportunity Programs ensures compliance with all state and federal employment laws.
-Human Resources Administrative Services brings to fruition the development of a planned management division for the department, which consolidates the departments leadership positions.
-The development of these programs resulted in the following position shifts: a 2.00 FTE decrease in Benefits and Retirement Management, a 1.50 FTE decrease in Shared Services, a 3.0 FTE decrease in Talent Management, a 3.0 FTE decrease in Training, to provide for a 1.5 FTE increase in Employee Relations, a 2.0 FTE allocation in Equal Employment Opportunity Programs and a 6.0 FTE allocation in Human Resources Administrative Services, with commensurate changes in program funding.
-These shifts are shown through the Human Resources reorganization table below.
+HR Administrative Services brings to fruition the development of a planned management division for the department, which consolidates the departments leadership positions.
+The development of these programs resulted in the following position shifts: a 2.00 FTE decrease in Benefits and Retirement Management, a 1.50 FTE decrease in Shared Services, a 3.00 FTE decrease in Talent Management, a 3.00 FTE decrease in Training, to provide for a 1.50 FTE increase in Employee Relations, a 2.00 FTE allocation in EEO Programs and a 6.00 FTE allocation in HR Administrative Services, with commensurate changes in program funding.
+These shifts are shown through the HR reorganization table below.

-Proposed FY2024 Program Changes for Human Resources Reorganization of Bus succes EV2022 Businest # .
-6 FTF . # of Durante FV2024 Buildert # . f FTF .
-Programs Program-FY2023 Budget # of FTEs Programs Program-FY2024 Budget # of FTEs 1 Benefits & Retirement Management 7.00 >>>> 1 Benefits & Retirement Management 5.00 2 Shared Services 7.50 2 Shared Services 6.00 3 Talent Management 11.00 >>>> 3 Talent Management 8.00 4 Training 2.00 4 Training 5.00 5 Employee Relations 5.50 6 Equal Employment Opportunity 2.00 5 Employee Relations 4.00 7 Administrative Services 6.00
+FY2024 Program Changes for Human Resources Reorganization of # of Programs Program-FY2023 Budget # of FTEs Programs Program-FY2024 Budget # of FTEs 1 Benefits & Retirement Management 7.00 >>>> 1 Benefits & Retirement Management 5.00 2 Shared Services 7.50 2 Shared Services 6.00 3 Talent Management 11.00 >>>> 3 Talent Management 8.00 4 Training 2.00 4 Training 5.00 5 Employee Relations 5.50 6 Equal Employment Opportunity 2.00 5 Employee Relations 4.00 7 Administrative Services 6.00

-- B. Consolidation of Contractual Services for PWC University Funding for the Percipio/SkillSoft contract, which manages the County's online training system (PWC University), was shifted from Human Resources to the Department of Information Technology.
-This move transferred \$130,508 within Human Resources' budget from contractual services to internal services where it will be billed by the Department of Information Technology.
-This transfer allows for information technology system services and contracts to be consolidated and managed in one location by the Department of Information Technology. - C. Position Shift from Information Technology (IT) to Human Resources (HR) During FY23 1.00 FTE, a vacant Senior Business Systems Analyst position, was shifted from the Business Technology Services program in IT to Shared Services in HR.
+- B. Consolidation of Contractual Services for Prince William County (PWC) University Funding for the Percipio/ SkillSoft contract, which manages the County's online training system (PWC University), was shifted from HR to the Department of Information Technology.
+This move transferred \$130,508 within HR's budget from contractual services to internal services where it will be billed by the Department of Information Technology.
+This transfer allows for information technology (IT) system services and contracts to be consolidated and managed in one location by the Department of Information Technology. - C. Position Shift from IT to HR During FY23 1.00 FTE, a vacant Senior Business Systems Analyst position, was shifted from the Business Technology Services program in IT to Shared Services in HR.
 This resulted in a 1.00 FTE decrease in IT and a 1.00 FTE increase in HR with salary and benefits for the position totaling \$98,312.
-The position transfer supports increased HR Information System needs as the County transitions to Mobius Workforce. - D. Position Shift from Parks, Recreation, and Tourism to HR In late FY22, a vacant pooled Administrative Assistant position (0.50 FTE) was shifted from Parks, Recreation, and Tourism to Employee Relations in HR.
+The position transfer supports increased HR Information System needs as the County transitions to Mobius Workforce. - D. Position Shift from Parks, Recreation and Tourism to HR In late FY22, a vacant pooled Administrative Assistant position (0.50 FTE) was shifted from Parks, Recreation, and Tourism to Employee Relations in HR.
 The transfer supports critical HR functions related to added collective bargaining preparation tasks, including contract negotiations and employee conditions and an increased workload in Employee Relations.
 The salary and benefits cost of the 0.50 FTE was \$19,463.